IANW-Projects/toolkitICL/README.md

 the input HDF5 file.
 After execution, the output data, data copy- and runtime is written to the output HDF5 file.
 The GPU power consumption and temperature for supported Nvidia GPUs can also be logged automatically to the output HDF file.

-## Usage
+## Setup
-To use toolkitCL the following needs to be installed:
+To build toolkitCL the following needs to be installed:
 - OpenCL (headers and drivers)
 - HDF5
 - CMake
-- CUDA Toolkit (only for GPU power/temperature logging)
+- CUDA Toolkit (only for NVidia GPU power/temperature logging)

 In case some of the OpenCL headers are missing, they can be obtained directly from Khronos:
 [https://github.com/KhronosGroup](https://github.com/KhronosGroup).